rafael-santiago/cutest/README.md

 Note that the build was written based on ``GCC``.
 So, you need to have the ``gcc``/``mingw`` installed (and well exported) on your system before going ahead.

-Maybe you should read the [documentation](https://github.com/rafael-santiago/cutest/blob/master/doc/README.md) before start.
+Maybe you should read the [documentation](https://github.com/rafael-santiago/cutest/blob/master/doc/README.md) before starting.